movabletype/mt-docs-data-api-reference/data-structures.md

 + createdDate (string) - The created time for this page. (format is iso 8601 datetime)
 + customFields (array[CustomFields]) - The list of customfields data for this page.
 + date (string) - The published time for this page. (format is iso 8601 datetime)
 + excerpt (string) - The excerpt value of this page if one is specified or, if not, an auto-generated excerpt from the page Body field followed by an ellipsis (“…”).
 If an excerpt is auto-generated also note that any HTML is stripped.
-The length of the auto-generated output of this tag can be set in the blog’s page Settings.
+The length of the auto-generated output of this tag can be set in the site’s page Settings.
 + format (string) - The text format of this page.
 + id (number) - The ID of this page.
 + keywords (string) - The keywords text for this page.